Posted on November 20, 2012 by Website Administrator

 A very important topic in data centers today is capacity management and capacity planning.

 Capacity planning is a simple as arithmetic.
 It is the total provisioned infrastructure minus the consumed resources and infrastructure.
-The total provisioned infrastructure in the data center is usually very static can be documented relatively easily from the architects and engineers who designed and built your data center.
+The total provisioned infrastructure in the data center is usually very static can be documented relatively easily by the architects and engineers who designed and built your data center.
 That’s the total size of your data center – how much power you have available; how many network switches and ports you have; how many power strips you have; how much power you have available to every rack; all of this is static information.

 What’s very difficult to get a handle on is the number of resources that are in use at any point in time.
 That is a very dynamic set of information, and you can only get a handle on it if you have a system that can look at your data center from a holistic point of view and keep track of what goes in and out, what resources are in use, what’s connected and what’s disconnected.